anu-rock/ror-blog/README.md

 Quite intentionally, it only supports creating new blog entries (articles), editing and deleting them, and adding comments to articles.
 Plus, it restricts access to creating / editing / deleting articles through HTTP basic authentication.

-The blog also exposes API endpoints to get data.
+The blog also exposes API endpoints to get (JSON) data.
 * /articles - gives you the complete list of articles
 * /articles/:id - gives you a specific article by id (including all its comments)